Meet the Team

 Ruihua Zhang, PhD

 Ruihua Zhang, PhD, received a doctoral degree in immunology and microbiology from the Tokyo Women’s Medical University of Japan in 2001.
 After graduating, Dr. Zhang undertook research and teaching in the Department of Immunology at Shanghai Medical College of Fudan University in China.
 Dr. Zhang went on to conduct research on immunological diseases at the Precision Immunology Institute at the Icahn School of Medicine at Mount Sinai.
-Dr. Zhang joined the Human Immune Monitoring Center at Icahn Mount Sinai in 2023 as an associate scientist, focusing on immune cell profiling through mass cytometry and spectral flow cytometry for clinical trials and studies.
+Dr. Zhang joined the Human Immune Monitoring Center at the Icahn School of Medicine at Mount Sinai in 2023 as an associate scientist, focusing on immune cell profiling through mass cytometry and spectral flow cytometry for clinical trials and studies.
 Dr. Zhang is excited to develop a deeper understanding of research techniques and of immune cell functions in cancer, inflammatory bowel disease, neurological disorders, growth hormone deficiencies, food allergies, autoimmune diseases, and other conditions.

 Darwin D'Souza